BikeRide finds and shows you the best prices of the bikes you want to buy. Prices constantly change and it’s impossible to compare them all yourself.

 - The Triton’s steel construction meant that it was quite heavy.

-- Because it’s low to the ground, invalid riders had difficulty mounting and unmounting the Triton.
+- Because it’s low to the ground, some individuals with disabilities had difficulty mounting and unmounting the Triton.

 - The Triton’s turning-circle was reported to be quite wide.